-A. The City of Newport Beach is utilizing various strategies to improve traffic flow on its roadways including the traffic signal modernization project designed to upgrade nearly 120 traffic signals throughout the community to ease maintenance, improve system reliability, and help to enhance traffic flow.
-The project is being completed in phases and includes:
+The City of Newport Beach is utilizing various strategies to improve traffic flow on its roadways including the traffic signal modernization project that upgraded nearly 120 traffic signals throughout the community to ease maintenance, improve system reliability and help to enhance traffic flow.

-Q. Why is the City upgrading the traffic signal network?
+Why did the City upgrade the traffic signal network?

-A. The project includes replacement of 25-year old equipment with new traffic control hardware.
-We are also installing new software designed to operate the signal timing.
-The goal of the signal system is to reduce delay for motorists, while creating a reliable system that is easy to maintain, can reduce staff workload, and will serve the city for many years.
-At this point, three-quarters of the city’s intersections have been converted to the new system.
-As we have seen an improvement, there have also been some setbacks.
-Staff is continually reviewing the operation of the signals and looking for ways to improve the network.
+The project included the replacement of 25-year old equipment with new traffic control hardware.
+We also installed new software to operate the signal timing.
+The goal of the signal system is to reduce delay for motorists, while creating a reliable system that is easy to maintain, can reduce staff workload and will serve the city for many years.

-A. The incorporation of CCTV cameras along with the new traffic signal system was a step to improve traffic flow, create a more reliable system, and reduce traffic signal down time.
-Our new system allows staff to respond to incidents, review traffic signal issues, and review other operations within the roadway in a more efficient manner.
+The incorporation of CCTV cameras along with the traffic signal system was a step to improve traffic flow, create a more reliable system and reduce traffic signal down time.
+Our system allows staff to respond to incidents, review traffic signal issues and review other operations within the roadway in a more efficient manner.
 Technology has opened up new avenues for us, such as receiving warnings of traffic signal failures and addressing them from City Hall as opposed to waiting for someone to call in an issue and having to send a staff member out to the intersection.
-Of course, some instances require hands on attention, but the new system has significantly reduced response times.
-To minimize costs, CCTV cameras are only being installed in strategic locations which include major intersections that often have a clear view of upstream and downstream traffic.
+To minimize costs, CCTV cameras were only installed in strategic locations, which include major intersections, in order to have a clear view of upstream and downstream traffic.
 The CCTV cameras and system are not monitored 24/7.
-Additional, the video feeds are live and are not recorded.
+Additionally, the video feeds are live and are not recorded.

-A. Yes.
-Recently, the new traffic signal system has been used to retime signals and monitor activities for roadway construction and special events around the Newport Center area.
-The benefits of the system and cameras were realized by being able to change timing of several signals while monitoring the events from City Hall.
-Previously, an effort of this magnitude required multiple staff members to be in the field for long durations of time.
+Yes.
+The traffic signal system is used to retime signals and monitor activities for roadway construction and special events around the Newport Center area.
+The benefits of the system and cameras are realized by being able to change timing of several signals while monitoring the events from City Hall.

-A. As with most Agencies, the City’s system implements traffic signal timing plans for specific times of day.
-The new timing plans are established based on vehicle/pedestrian/bicycle demand on the roadway.
-Arterial (major) corridors with intersections that have been upgraded are currently running coordination patterns for the morning, mid-day and afternoon peak periods.
-This form of coordinated traffic signal timing benefits the major movements along the arterial roadways.
+As with most Agencies, the City’s system implements traffic signal timing plans for specific times of day.
+The timing plans are established based on vehicle/pedestrian/bicycle demand on the roadway.
+Major corridors are currently running coordination patterns for the morning, mid-day and afternoon peak periods.
+This form of coordinated traffic signal timing benefits the major movements along the major roadways.

 During the non-peak hours, the system runs in a “free” pattern.
 During “free” operation the traffic signal operates independently, using pre-set times and changing as vehicles are “sensed” by the roadway detectors.
 The “free” operation is intended to reduce delays to all movements, including side streets, when the demand has been reduced on the major roadways.

-A. Pedestrian times can seem to be too long and usually create delay for the coordinated movement along an arterial roadway.
-Unfortunately, this is one area the City does not have the ability to change.
+Pedestrian times can seem to be too long and usually create delay for the coordinated movement along an arterial roadway.
+Unfortunately, this is an element the City does not have the ability to change.
 The City is obligated to follow the State and Federal guidelines for pedestrian timing of signals.
-The current timing has been found to be a bit long for most healthy adults, but the pedestrian timing also addresses the needs of others, such as, senior citizens and those with disabilities.
+The current timing has been found to be a bit long for most healthy adults, but the pedestrian timing also addresses the needs of others, such as senior citizens and those with disabilities.

-Q. Why does it seem I always get a red light?
+Why does it seem like I always get a red light?

-A. The traffic signal system will continually evolve through maintenance, software enhancements, monitoring, and timing upgrades.
+The traffic signal system will continually evolve through maintenance, software enhancements, monitoring and timing upgrades.
 While these practices will improve the efficiency of the roadway network, additional physical roadway improvements, such as roadway widening and additional turn-lanes, will be studied and constructed as needed.